Publication

 August 30, 2024

-Haynes and Boone, LLP Counsel Fiona Cain and Trainee Solicitor Milad Amani assess a recent judgement by the Court of Appeal, King Crude Carriers SA and Others v.
+Haynes Boone Counsel Fiona Cain and Trainee Solicitor Milad Amani assess a recent judgement by the Court of Appeal, King Crude Carriers SA and Others v.
 Ridgebury November LLC and Others in an article authored for Solicitors Journal.

 Read an excerpt below: